dzulfiqarfr/jakpost-graphics/2022/2022-03-05-low-paying-service-sectors/README.md

 # Overview

-This story seeks to describe the concentration of service workers in traditional sectors, which offer relatively low pay.
+This project seeks to describe the concentration of service workers in traditional sectors, which offer relatively low pay.
 Most workers in such sectors had a low educational attainment.
 Read the story on [this link](https://www.thejakartapost.com/business/2022/03/04/covid-19-pulls-more-workers-into-low-paying-service-sector-jobs.html).

 # Data